-Also this month, we issued final rules governing liability for the payment of demurrage, completing a proceeding that we initiated in December 2010.
+Also, in April, we issued final rules governing liability for the payment of demurrage, completing a proceeding that we initiated in December 2010.
 Under our new rules, a person receiving rail cars from a rail carrier for loading or unloading who detains the cars beyond the "free time" provided in the governing tariff will generally be responsible for paying demurrage, if that person had actual notice, prior to rail car placement, of the demurrage tariff establishing such liability.
 Our rules will hopefully resolve conflicting interpretations of demurrage liability flowing from two Federal court decisions that reached different conclusions in cases with very similar facts.
 In this same proceeding, we also clarified a statutory provision related to liability for payment of rates, finding that it applies to line-haul rates but not charges for demurrage.

 I also want to mention the final rules that we adopted last September, which enhance the disclosure requirements for interchange commitments-commonly called "paper barriers."
-I know this issue has been important to certain coal shippers.
 The new rules require submission of more information about an interchange commitment and advance notice to affected shippers.
 The goal is greater transparency so that we can give additional scrutiny to those transactions that may pose competitive issues contrary to the public interest.